learn-co-curriculum/hs-final-project-summary/README.md

 And here is a break down of what each of those directories and files does.

-#### config.ru

-A `config.ru` file is necessary if you are using a deployment tool such as `shotgun` (see `Gemfile`).
-It specifies to our app handler what files should be run in order to initialize a new server instance of our Sinatra application.

-#### `application_controller.rb` file

-Our `application_controller.rb` inherits from `Sinatra::Base`, which means it inherits all kinds of functionality from the Sinatra gem.
-This includes the ability to set up routes that correspond to URLs and display the appropriate HTML/CSS files in the browser.
-For instance when a user clicks on a link for contact info their browser should show a page with contact info.
+### `models` directory
+This folder holds the logic behind your program.
+If you were building facebook you would save your user.rb file with a User class in this directory.

 #### `public` directory

 The `public` directory holds our front-end assets.
 In the example above, it holds a `stylesheets` directory where all of our stylesheets are located.
-Javascript directories and any other front-end assets would be stored in `public` as well.
+Javascript directories and any other front-end assets (like image files) would be stored in `public` as well.

+### `views` directory
+In a Sinatra app we use .erb files instead of .html files because .erb files allow us to include regular, old HTML tags AND special erb tags which contain Ruby code.

+#### `application_controller.rb` file

+Our `application_controller.rb` inherits from `Sinatra::Base`, which means it inherits all kinds of functionality from the Sinatra gem.
+This includes the ability to set up routes that correspond to URLs and to display the appropriate .erb files (with HTML/CSS and embedded Ruby) in the browser.

+#### `config.ru` file

+A `config.ru` file is necessary if you are using a deployment tool such as `shotgun` (see `Gemfile`).
+It specifies to our app handler what files should be run in order to initialize a new instance of our Sinatra application.

+#### 'Gemfile'